Chieftaincy of Kumaon: Downfall

-At its peak, the Katyuri dynasty of Kumaon extended from Nepal in the east to Kabul, Afghanistan in the west, before fragmenting into numerous principalities by the 12th century.
-It is believed that from king Dhan Dev and Vir Dev the downfall of this powerful dynasty began.
-Vir Dev used to collect heavy taxes and forced his people to work as his slaves, King Vir Dev teased his subjects by his tyranny to the extent that he forcibly married his own maternal aunt Tila (Tilottama Devi).
-It is said that the Kumaoni folk song 'Mami Tile Dharo Bola' became popular from that very day.
+It is believed that from King Dhan Dev and Vir Dev, the downfall of this powerful dynasty began.
+Vir Dev used to collect heavy taxes and forced his people to work as his slaves.
+King Vir Dev teased his subjects and also he forcibly married his own maternal aunt Tila (Tilottama Devi).
+It is said that the Kumaoni folk song Mami Tile Dharo Bola' became popular from that very day.